miensol/miensol.github.io/content/posts/aws-step-function-with-cloudwatch-events/index.md

 title: Combine AWS Step Functions with CloudWatch Events using aws-cdk
 tags: [EventBridge, CloudWatch, aws-cdk, "infrastructure as code", aws-cdk]
 socialImage: ./steps.jpg
-date: 2020-05-18
+date: 2020-05-20
-draft: true
 ---

 [AWS Step Functions][aws-step-functions] allow one to execute & coordinate **long-running** processes.
-Step Functions are serverless, and the function execution state is managed completely by AWS.
+Step Functions fall into serverless AWS services, and the platform manages the function execution state completely.

 In the example below we will use the following AWS services:

 - aws-cdk
 - Step Function
-- CloudWatch
 - Lambda

-to demonstrate how to implement a long-running workflow.
+The example demonstrates how Step Functions manage execution of a process, which involves external events e.g. human interaction.

 ![steps](./steps.jpg)